 What Is a Concrete Surface Retarder?

+Surface retarders, also know surface“deactivators,” are applied to fresh concrete to chemically delay the set of the surface mortar.
 Unlike concrete set retarders, they allow the rest of the concrete to cure normally, without affecting the setting rate or strength gain.

 Because surface retarders work their magic by stopping the hydration process down to a controlled depth, the underlying concrete will harden properly while allowing easy removal of this surface paste later.